Case Study

 From Disconnected Knowledge to a Shared System

-Discovery made it clear that the core problem was not missing information.
-It was fragmentation.
-The strategy had to shift the organization from tribal knowledge to a shared, living system.
+Discovery made it clear that the core problem was not missing information, but fragmentation.
+The strategy needed to shift the organization from tribal knowledge to a shared, living system that made expertise easier to access, trust, and maintain.

 Strategic Goals

-Information needed to be authoritative, current, and consistent across internal sales workflows and external customer touchpoints.
+Information needed to be authoritative, current, and consistent across sales workflows and customer touchpoints.

-The system needed to help average performers behave more like top performers, while accelerating onboarding for new hires.
+The system needed to help average performers operate more like top performers while accelerating onboarding for new hires.

-Internal teams needed depth, nuance, and guidance.
+Internal teams needed nuance and guidance.
 External audiences needed clarity, confidence, and trust.

 Guardrails That Shaped the Solution

-• Sales teams needed speed over perfection during live conversations
+• Speed mattered more than perfection during live conversations

-• Information had to be trustworthy enough to reduce follow-up calls and objections
+• Information had to be trustworthy enough to reduce follow-up and objections

-• Content needed clear ownership and governance to avoid becoming outdated
+• Content needed clear ownership and governance to stay current

-• The system had to support different personas without fragmenting into separate tools
+• The system had to support different personas without splitting into separate tools

-Build a knowledge system that turns sales expertise into explicit, reusable guidance, tightly integrated into how the organization already works.
+This led to a clear direction: build a knowledge system that turned sales expertise into explicit, reusable guidance integrated into how the organization already worked.

 Experience Design & Execution